 In Opus Dei, we also learned some practices of Marian piety and place in the Blessed Virgin’s hands numerous intentions.
 St Josemaría loved all the traditional expressions of Marian Devotion.
 He was fond of calling Mary “our Lady”.
 One particular practice that grew as a personal devotion in Opus Dei is the May pilgrimage to a shrine of our Lady.
 This usually entails going to a Church dedicated to Mary, or simply to a place where there is an image or a shrine of Mary, without having to go far away from one’s country or place.
 It involves praying one part or mystery of the Rosary while going to a Church or to a shrine of Mary.
 Another part or mystery (usually the main part or mystery of the Rosary for the day) is prayed inside the Church or in a shrine of Mary.
 And the last part or mystery of the Rosary is prayed while leaving the Church or a shrine of Mary.

-On May 19 this year, we decided to gather a group of young fellows and their families to go for a pilgrimage to the shrine of our Lady of Mount Carmel in Bukit Teresa in Kampung Bahru in Singapore.
+On May 19, 2018, we decided to gather a group of young fellows and their families to go for a pilgrimage to the shrine of our Lady of Mount Carmel in Bukit Teresa in Kampung Bahru in Singapore.
 Our meeting point was at St Teresa’s Church, and from there we walked towards a chapel of Our Lady of Mount Carmel.
 The chapel is situated on top of a hill and we had to climb a short flight of steps.
 When we arrived and rang the doorbell, a cheerful Carmelite Sister greeted and welcomed us.
 We went directly into the chapel, distributed some prayer books for everyone and prayed the Rosary.
 Earlier on the way to the chapel, we asked some of the boys in our group to take turns in leading the Rosary.
 We offered each decade for a special intention.
 The intention could be for the Holy Father, for the Archbishop of Singapore, for the Prelate of Opus Dei, for families of those in the pilgrimage, etc.

 John Paul, a student of Primary 5 in St Joseph Institution and who attends regularly some formative activities in our centre, led one of the mysteries of the Rosary.
 He and his family are very familiar with this chapel of Mount Carmel since they attend Mass here occasionally.
 The Sisters in the Convent know the family.
 In fact, when the Carmelite Sister opened the gate for us, she recognised Remi, Caroline and the 2 children and said right away: “Welcome to pray to Our Lady!”